Monterroso/TikAndTok/docs/previous_workflows/video_playback.md

 ---
 Step 2.
 Create or Update the Video Viewing Screen
 File Creation:
-Check if lib/screens/video_viewing_screen.dart existßs.
+Check if lib/screens/video_viewing_screen.dart exists.
 If not, create it.
 Setup a Base Scaffold:
 Import the required UI components (many of which we already defined under lib/widgets/video_viewing/).
 Example Code Skeleton: